bcaptain404/vide/README.md

 run vim-bootstrap.sh [homedir] to install.

+NOTE: AI is being used only to generate much of the readme.

 ## Features

 - **Sandboxed:** Never trashes your real `~/.vim` or `~/.vimrc`—everything goes into a user-specified directory.